cjpcool/LinguaMate/README.md

 Note: Sometimes there will be network error.
 Please try again after waiting for several minutes.

 ## Checkpoints
 We will update the checkpoints via public links after the paper is accepted.

-In the current phase, please (1) set the root path in script, and (2) run "train_ae.py" and "train_predictor.py" to make a VAE checkpoint of Agent 2 (generator), and the predictor in Agent 3 (Supervisor).
+In the current phase, please (1) set the root path in scripts "train_ae.py" and "train_predictor.py", and (2) run "train_ae.py" and "train_predictor.py" to make a VAE checkpoint of Agent 2 (generator), and the predictor in Agent 3 (Supervisor).

 ## Usage